Plaza de Cagancha: Surroundings

 Around the square, several important buildings for the country are located.
 On the south side, in the Human Rights Passage, stands the Palacio Piria, headquarters of the Supreme Court.
-In front of it is the Palacio de los Tribunales, a building that used to be the headquarters of the ONDA transport company.
+Opposite the square stands the Palacio de los Tribunales, a building that formerly served as the headquarters of the ONDA transport company.

 In the southwest corner was the Jackson Palace, an Italian Renaissance-style building built in 1891 by the German architects Parcus and Siegerist, which had been commissioned by businessman Emilio Reus and continued by Juan D. Jackson.
 The building had 4 floors, and had the first elevator that was installed in Montevideo.
 It was the seat of the Municipality of Montevideo and of the Montevideo Administration Councils from the end of the 19th century until 1941.
 It was demolished in 1979, and currently a modern office building stands in its place, with commercial premises on the ground floor on 18 de Julio Avenue.

 On the north side of the square stands the Sorocabana Building, whose ground floor housed a popular café of the same name for several decades, as well as the Cine Teatro Plaza, the Ateneo de Montevideo, the José Pedro Varela Pedagogical Museum and the Circular Theater.
 On the northwest side, the Mercado de los Artesanos, a Uruguayan association of artisans, has been located since 1983.